peteroupc/html3dutil/doc/H3DU.Math.md

 * `q2` (Type: Array.&lt;Number>)<br>
     The second quaternion.
 Must be a unit vector.
 * `factor` (Type: Number)<br>
-    A value from 0 through 1.
+    A value that usually ranges from 0 through 1.
 Closer to 0 means closer to q1, and closer to 1 means closer to q2.

 #### Return Value